GeXiaoguo/DotFSM/readme.md

 ```

-The new workflow can then be exercised as to any other `DotFSM` instances.
+The new workflow can then be exercised as to any other `DotFSM` instances, with `currentState` being type `(ProejctState, IssueState)`
 ```
 var transition = workflow.GetTransition(currentState, trigger)
 ```
-with `currentState` being type `(ProejctState, IssueState)`

 **A complete console application** that moves both the project and issue between states according the workflow defininitions above can be as simple as the code below
 ```